Economic Stimulus Package

 - Number of Exemptions shown on your 2007 tax return

-Note: If you had your economic stimulus payments deposited into IRAs and other tax-favored accounts, you might be able to withdraw the money tax and penalty-free.
+Note: If you had your economic stimulus payments deposited into Individual Retirement Accounts (IRA) and other tax-favored accounts, you might be able to withdraw the money tax and penalty-free.

 Stimulus Payments: Especially for Military Combat Personnel